 This could mean putting away anything from checks you receive on your birthday to an end-of-year bonus.
 It’s tempting to spend this extra money on a new outfit or expensive dinner, but try to remember that putting it away in savings for a larger purchase will have more reward in the long run.

 Check your accounts frequently.

 If keeping an eye on your checking and savings accounts stresses you out in the moment, that’s all the more reason for you to be checking them more often.
 It’s easy to forget about all those little purchases you make if you aren’t seeing the money come out of your account!
 If you normally wake up and check Facebook and Twitter, add your bank account(s) to that list too, and make sure you know where your finances stand.

 Deciding you need some extra help to save isn’t a weakness.
 It could actually be the reason you end up saving at all.
 Consider Qapital, which makes saving a breeze, Wally, which practically creates and manages your budget for you, or Clarity, an app that helps you grow your savings by ridding you of any unnecessary recurring payments.

 Try the 50/20/30 rule.

 Following this rule may be the guidebook you need.
-It states that you spend 50 percent of what you earn on necessities (groceries, rent, mortgage), 20 percent is put toward savings, and 30 percent can be spent on things like gym memberships and eating out with your friends.
-Follow this rule and watch your savings grow before you know it.
+It states that you spend 50 percent of what you earn on necessities (groceries, rent, mortgage, etc.), put 20 percent toward savings, and leave 30 percent for things like gym memberships and eating out with your friends.
+Follow this rule, and watch your savings grow before you know it.